pala-software/prestress/README.md

 Generic documentation for Prestress API can be found from file [openapi.yaml](./openapi.yaml).
 In GitLab it's automatically rendered as interactive Swagger UI, so you can view it easily.

+# Contributing

+- Report vulnerabilities via email to one of the project owner.
+Don not post them as issues.

+- Before contributing code, discuss the issue with the project maintainers.

+- Read [Developing Prestress](./docs/developing-prestress.md) to get started and familiar with developing Prestress.